When to Visit Sri Lanka?

 Choosing the time to visit Sri Lanka is quite tricky - this small island country has a rather complicated climate due to the fact that it is affected by two monsoons.
-There are a number of good times to visit Sri Lanka, depending on your answers to the following questions: which parts of Sri Lanka do you want to go?
-Are you mainly going for beaches, wildlife, or one of Sri Lanka’s festivals?
-Do you want to take advantage of low season discounts or avoid tourist crowds?
+There are a number of good times to visit Sri Lanka, depending on your answers to the following questions: which parts of Sri Lanka do you want to go to?
+Are you mainly going for beaches, wildlife, or one of Sri Lanka's festivals?
+Do you want to take advantage of low-season discounts or avoid tourist crowds?

 Sri Lanka Climate & Best Months of the Year to Go